 2. There is no possibility to compare several schemas at once.

-3. There are no comparison options as such, so you cannot tune comparison process.
+3. There are no comparison options as such so you cannot tune comparison process.

 4. There is only the number of differences displayed in the provided Diff Report, but they cannot be viewed in the side-by-side DDL Diff.
-Also Diff Report provides an Update script only for single object selected in the grid and does not allow viewing the generated update script for several objects.
+Also, Diff Report provides an Update script only for the single object selected in the grid and does not allow viewing the generated update script for several objects.

 5. There is no Synchronization wizard with options for tuning synchronization process.